Eligibility quick scan

 - TOEFL* (Test of English as a Foreign Language) - The minimum required TOEFL score is 100 iBT, with a minimum of 24 for subscores reading and writing, a minimum of 22 for subscore listening and a minimum of 25 for subscore speaking.
 Please make sure to mention our institutional code: 9011 when signing up for the TOEFL test so we can verify your scores online.

-- IELTS** (International English Language Testing System) - The minimum required overall IELTS score is 7.0, with a minimum score of 6.5 for each individual component.
-Please provide us with a scan of your test report.
+- IELTS Academic ** (International English Language Testing System) - The minimum required overall IELTS score is 7.0, with a minimum score of 6.5 for each individual component.

 - Cambridge English Language Assessment: minimum grade C1 Advanced with a minimum score of 190.
 Please make sure to ‘share’ your test results with us so we can verify your scores online.

-Please note: The Amsterdam Law School only accepts English language proficiency test results that are no more than 2 years old at the time of your start of the programme.
-Chinese applicants need to submit an IELTS or TOEFL iBT test and request a Nuffic certificate.
+Please note: The Amsterdam Law School only accepts English language proficiency test results that are no more than 2 years old on the day you submit your application in MyInfo.

-** The IELTS Academic Online, IELTS General Training and IELTS Indicator are NOT accepted.
+** The IELTS Academic Online, IELTS General Training, IELTS Indicator and IELTS UKVI are NOT accepted.

 The following students are exempted from the above-mentioned test requirements: